Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 With a really big pole.

-Just go on a fishing rod.
+Just going on a fishing ride.

-Fishing rod, one fish at a time.
+Fishing road, one fish at a time.

-And also, being so deep, it is also, again, great for the disposal of the bodies.
+And also, being so deep, it is also, again, great for the

 True.